 This Code of Practice was prepared to promote the proper use of fresh water cooling towers with guidelines for cooling tower design, installation, testing, commissioning, operation and maintenance in order to meet the energy efficiency objective with due consideration of the environment and health issues.
-It was developed by the Task Force on Code of Practice for Fresh Water Cooling Towers.
+It was developed by the Task Force which comprises members from eight government departments, three professional institutions and three trade unions on Code of Practice for Fresh Water Cooling Towers.